 Older homes have charm and years of history, but they may also be hiding threats that can put you, your family and your pets in danger.
 Harmful fungi and poisonous chemical by-products can be lurking in your home if it is older than 1970.
 Sneaky invisible toxins can be concealed for decades and you have no way of knowing without proper testing.
-These potential contaminants can pose a great risk to your family in the air your breath and the water from your taps.
+These potential contaminants can pose a great risk to your family in the air you breathe and the water you use.

 If you suspect toxic materials may be hiding in your home older than 1970, do not hesitate - take immediate action to keep your family safe and healthy.
 While there are several different products on the market that can help you identify harmful levels of toxins in your home, a reputable disaster restoration and clean-up company will use the latest technology to identify the health risks, locate the contamination source(s) and develop a plan to make your home safe through remediation.

 As an odorless, invisible toxin, radioactive radon is the #1 cause of lung cancer in non-smokers and leaves smokers more susceptible.
 Radon is the result of a natural breakdown of uranium, rock, soil, and water and can enter your home through cracks in the foundation.
 According to theAgency for Toxic Substances & Disease Registry (ATSDR), the Environmental Protection Agency (EPA) has set guidelines of 4 picocuries/liter (pCi/L) for maximum radon levels to prevent the risk of developing lung cancer.
 The EPA warns that environmental radon concentrations below this level may still carry a risk, especially to children.